fintradetec/psd2/Slovak Banking_API_Standard/Readme.md

-Slovakia Banking API Standard
+# Slovakia Banking API Standard

 The new EU-Council Directive (EU), 2015/2366 on Internal Market Payment Services (PSD2), has created a single legislative framework for the entry of new payment service providers (third parties or Third Party Providers) into the European financial services market.

+## Objectives

-These providers may, after meeting certain conditions, provide three new types of services to clients of banks:
+New Payment or Third Party providers may, after meeting certain conditions, provide three new types of services to clients of banks:

 * account information services (AIS),
 * Payment Initiation Services (PIS),